Updated: Jul 1

 Mark Thom, also a N.Y native and the band’s bass player is affectionately known as Face.
 Every time the guy entered the room he was wearing a big grin on his face and the nick-name stuck over the years.
 He and Mike met in high school back when they were both into skateboarding.
 They ended up being in a few bands together and even roommates at the young age of 17 when they both left home.

-Though the guys have been friends for years the band itself is still in it’s infancy, only officially coming together in 2019.
-The guys talked, they wanted to do something “hard, fast, and heavy” and Get Of My Lawn was born.
+Though the guys have been friends for years the band itself is still in it’s infancy, originally coming together in 2019.
+They wanted to do something “hard, fast, and heavy” and the group was born.

 The songs are collectively theirs although some songs have a bigger influence from one member or another at times but it’s always random and never planned.
 They come in with what they have and then make it gel as a unit.
 For example “Marqsong” has a big influence from mark.
 Whereas “The Villain” came from the mind of Mike.